 Project Overview

-A Boy Called Porro represented the most technically demanding project of the three and involved full responsibility for studio operations, recording direction, sound design, post-production, and asset delivery.
-This included selecting microphones, configuring recording software, leading recording sessions, organising extensive audio data, and compiling final master outputs.
+A Boy Called Porro represented the most technically demanding project to date and involved full responsibility for studio selection and operations, recording direction, sound design, post-production, and asset delivery.
+This included:

 Challenges